KopiasCsaba/ccp_audio_system_manual/for_online_managers/video_editing.md

 If you need/want to make a thumbnail out of a frame in the video, follow these steps.

-* Move the playhead to the frame you want to export
+* Move the play-head to the frame you want to export
 * Press the little camera icon in the bottom right corner

 <img src="assets/video/thumbexport.png">